RSE-102/Lecture-Material/02_git_workflows/exercises/README.md

 Start with forking this repository (each one of you), and decide which of the two forks should act as the "main repository".
 Note that the exercises build upon each other, so you need, for instance, exercise 1 to be completed before you can continue with exercise 2.
+Each exercise is described in the comments at the top of the respective `.py` file.

 Typically, each one of you will have to make one of the already existing tests pass.
 The tests in a file can be run with `pytest`, for instance, with `python3 -m pytest FILENAME.py`.